wacncontent/CustomizeTool/removeCommentOutput2/articles/vpn-gateway/virtual-networks-configure-vnet-to-vnet-connection.md

 	Set-AzureVNetGatewayKey -VNetName VNet2 -LocalNetworkSiteName VNet1 -SharedKey A1b2C3D4

 Wait for the connections to initialize.
-Once the Gateway has initialized, the gateway will look like the graphic below and your virtual networks are connected.
+Once the gateway has initialized, the gateway will look like the graphic below and your virtual networks are connected.

 ![Gateway Status - Connected](./media/virtual-networks-configure-vnet-to-vnet-connection/IC736059.jpg)